 It’s important to avoid trying to remove wax yourself as it can push the wax deeper into the ear canal and cause further problems.

 There’s More To Earwax That Meets The Ear

-It is safe to say that there is more to earwax than meets the ear!
-Earwax not only protects the ear canal, it may also be key to diagnosing chronic mental health conditions by providing an easy way to monitor a patient’s stress without the need of a blood test.
+It is safe to say that there is more to wax than meets the ear!
+It not only protects the ear canal, but it may also be key to diagnosing chronic mental health conditions by providing an easy way to monitor a patient’s stress without the need for a blood test.
 It will be exciting to follow this line of research, with the hope that one day we can apply it toward the treatment of our patients.